lilydun1/competition-canopy-approximations/README.md

 # Pre-

 # How to guide
-1. Go into the file of Maespa simualtion
+1. Go into the file of Maespa simulation

 # Dictionary
-Maespa simualtions
+Maespa simulations
 R folder =
+functions =
+sims =
+results =

 models
-simulations =
+simulations = simulations from functions_m =
+running =
+results =